-Covid care home restrictions in Scotland 'caused distress', says report
+Covid care home restrictions in Scotland caused harm, says report

 - Published

-Severe restrictions imposed on care home residents in Scotland during the Covid pandemic "caused great distress" and may have contributed to some deaths, academics have said.
+Severe restrictions imposed on care home residents in Scotland during the Covid pandemic caused "harm and distress" and may have contributed to some deaths, academics have said.

 A 143-page report has been produced by Edinburgh Napier University.